taraeicher/SOM_VN/README.md

 <h1>Getting Started</h1>
 <p>This repository contains the shapes and in-house scripts used in our paper <b>"Regulatory Element Annotation of the Genome from Chromatin Accessibility Signal Shape us-ing Modified Self-Organizing Maps"</b>.
 The code in this repository can be used to annotate new chromatin accessibility samples, learn new shapes, or append to a set of existing shapes.
 We have also included code to replicate our results.
 Our code is designed for use in a Unix environment and can be run using a command-line interface.
  <h2>Dependencies</h2>
 <ul><li>Python 2.
 Our script generates a WIG file using the tool <b>gosr binbam</b>, for which we have included a modified version.
-This tool is only compatible with Python 2.</li>
+This tool is only compatible with Python 2. <b>Note: We plan to release a future version that removes the dependency on gosr binbam, thus eliminating the need to use Python 2.</b></li>
 <li>wig_split.py.
-This can be obtained via the following repository: https://github.com/taoliu/taolib</li>
+This can be obtained via the following repository: https://github.com/taoliu/taolib<b> Note: We plan to release a future version without this dependency.</b></li>
 <li>The GCC compiler.
 Some our file I/O scripts are written in C and will need to be compiled using GCC.
 This should be available on most Unix systems.</li>
  <li>bedtools.
 This can be installed here: https://github.com/arq5x/bedtools2/releases</li>
   <li>The Unix utilities shuf, cut, and awk.
 These should be available on most Unix systems.</li>